 Low-cost solar pumps offer the potential for East Africa’s farmers to increase productivity, but data needed to judge the sustainability of these solutions and plan appropriate policies are not available.
 This project proposes to reduce information gaps by turning the network of solar pumps developed by Futurepump into IoT devices linked to an open, online water information platform at IWMI.
 The system would then be able to provide real-time information on water withdrawal, area irrigated, and energy use.

 While more than 90% of Africa’s agriculture is rain-fed, farmers face some of the world’s highest precipitation variability, which climate change is further exacerbating.
 In order to increase and intensify crop production to feed Africa’s growing populations, the high water resource variability needs to be managed.
 Water storage and increased irrigation will be needed, but current surface water storage capacities are small in many sub-Saharan African countries compared to other regions of the world.

 Sustainably managing water resources, whether on the surface or below, and producing irrigation management policies and guidelines, will require detailed information on water demands, withdrawals, availability, flows, and risks.
-None of this data is available to the extent needed by farmers, water planners, and managers throughout much of sub-Saharan Africa.
+At present, none of this data is available to the extent needed by farmers, water planners, and managers throughout much of sub-Saharan Africa.

 It will link the groundwater database with solar pumping suitability mapping and hydrologic information developed by ongoing projects to provide previously unavailable data to researchers, farmers, and planning and management agencies alike.
 This will enable, for example, climate proofing of the agricultural value chain as solar suppliers develop new supply chains embedded in an environmental sustainability context given that now solar abstraction can be monitored.